-Just a few hundred meters away sits the Novotel Toronto Centre Hotel.
-Featuring a blend of modern conveniences with an exterior that maintains the look and feel of “Old Toronto” – Novotel has many noteworthy features including spacious modern rooms, as well as a wonderful hotel bar and restaurant to relax in after a long day on the town.
+Just a few hundred meters away sits the Novotel Toronto Centre hotel.
+Featuring a blend of modern conveniences while its exterior still maintains the look and feel of “Old Toronto” – Novotel has many noteworthy features including spacious modern rooms and a wonderful hotel bar and restaurant to relax in after a long day on the town.

 Learn more about the hotel on the Novotel website or check availability on their rooms.

 Where to Park?